pedrofolim/devbox/howtos/howto.python_homebrew.md

 brew install python
 ```

 Note that when installing Python 2.7.
 There are some dependencies.
-Issuing the above command will install the follwoing Homebrew bottles:
+Issuing the above command will install the following Homebrew bottles:

 * Dependencies:
   * readline-6.3.6.mountain_lion.bottle.tar.gz